EXTRADEEN/holberton-low_level_programming/variables_if_else_while/README.md

 1-last_digit - This program will assign a random number to the variable "n" eech time it is executed.
 Complete the source code in order to print the last digit of the nuber stored in the variable "n".
 2-print_alphabet.c - Write a program that prints the alphabel in lowercase, followed by a new line.
 3-print_alphabets - Is a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+4-print_alphabet - Is a program that prints the alphabet in lowercasem followed by a new line.